 I get a lot of searches on this site from across England, Scotland, Wales, and Northern Ireland for vegan-friendly wines.
 Many people land on my post about vegan wines from Asda, which is now five years out of date and is hence unreliable.
 Asda no longer provide a vegan wine list, but many supermarkets do.

-UK Companies Who Sell Vegan Wine
+UK Supermarket Vegan Wine Lists

 - Aldi supermarket has a few vegan wines on their list (and are a surprisingly good source for some quality wines).